josiemateo99/Spotify-Clone/README.md

 ## Needs to be finished// Challenging
 - **Middleware**
   - Currently this function is commented out due to redirecting to a blank 'login' page.

+## Must Haves
+- **PREMIUM REQUIRED**
+  - Must need for Player View at bottom of screen to display Album cover, Song name and Artist Name